Bringing Louisa County History to Life!

 We are a community-based organization focused on preserving, protecting and promoting Louisa history in new ways.

-Get to know the county's distinctive features and historical figures as you drive back roads or walk town streets.
+Get to know the county's distinctive features and historical figures as you drive back roads or walk small town streets.

 Photos from the sixth annual Heritage Day Festival!

 We are dedicated to enhancing Louisa County citizens' and visitors' understanding of our fascinating history.
 Your contribution today helps us make a difference as we open paths for dialogue about our vibrant and complex story.